 - Help discover that you do have the ability, skills, & confidence necessary to make games!

 Outside of each session, participants are expected to work on their game and any assignments.
-You’ll need to set aside at least 6 hours a week, which can include attending our extra work session on the weekend.
+You’ll need to set aside at least 6 hours a week, which can include attending our optional, extra work sessions on Saturdays.
 At the end, we’ll have a big showcase to present your game to the public!

 I applied last year but wasn’t accepted.
 Can I apply again this year?

 Yes, of course!
 Just because you weren’t chosen last year doesn’t mean that you won’t be accepted into the program this year.
 Lots of variables go into selecting our participants and this year you just might be the perfect fit!
 We choose what we feel like is a balanced and harmonious group dynamic, so the main thing is to please write a lot in your application, and really introduce us to who you are.
 Do it!
 Apply :D